Germany Pavilion at Epcot

-The Germany Pavilion is a German-themed pavilion that is part of the World Showcase, within Epcot at Walt Disney World in Orlando, Florida, United States.
+The Germany Pavilion is a German-themed pavilion that is part of the World Showcase, within Epcot at Walt Disney World in Bay Lake, Florida, United States.
 Its location is between the China and Italy pavilions.

 History

 The original design of the pavilion called for a boat ride along the Rhine river.
 At the time of designing and constructing the pavilion in the mid- to late-1970s and early 1980s, Germany was split into West and East Germany, therefore the pavilion was intended to focus on shared Germanic traditions and folklore, not focusing on one nation or the other, in a similar manner to Norway's Maelstrom.
 (German reunification didn't occur until 1990.)
 According to the Walt Disney Company's 1976 annual report, the ride was to be " ... a cruise down Germany's most famous rivers — the Rhine, the Tauber, the Ruhr, and the Isar.
 Detailed miniatures of famous landmarks will also be seen, including one of the Cologne Cathedral."

-Additionally, although not necessarily meant to accompany the Rhine cruise, the other idea for a ride at the Germany pavilion was the Matterhorn Bobsleds (even though actually located in Switzerland) just like at Disneyland.

 Though the pavilion itself was built, Disney never constructed the ride section behind it.
 It was announced to be part of a future expansion, but never received the funding.
 Remains are the ride entrance gate and foyer (to the right of the Biergarten entrance) which are now also used as a dining area.
 A mural covered wall closes off the small space behind it, originally for the ride load and unload areas, which is now used for storage, a workshop, and as a cast member rehearsal space.